svermeulen/lusc/README.md

 # Strong Typing Support

 Note that this library is implemented using [Teal](https://github.com/teal-language/tl) and that all the lua files here are generated.
-If you are also using Teal, and want your calls to the text-to-colorscheme API strongly typed, you can copy and paste the teal type definition files from `/dist/lusc.d.tl` into your project (or just add a path directly to the source code here in your tlconfig.lua file)
+If you are also using Teal, and want your calls to the lusc API strongly typed, you can copy and paste the teal type definition files from `/dist/lusc.d.tl` into your project (or just add a path directly to the source code here in your tlconfig.lua file)

 History / Credits
 ---